-"We were looking to live sustainably, and moved to Viroqua.
+Kathleen: We were looking to live sustainably, and moved to Viroqua.
 We love the landscape, but then we found community there.
 And we really value the people around us.
-I mean, really the only true sustainability is in the community, not in individuals."
+I mean, really the only true sustainability is in the community, not in individuals.

-"We're both professors, and I taught Geology and Environmental Science for 3 decades.
+Kelvin: We're both professors, and I taught geology and environmental science for three decades.
 Toward the end I was teaching courses in climate change.
-After 3 years of that Kathleen said, "Well, what are we going to do about it?"
+After three years of that Kathleen said, 'Well, what are we going to do about it?'
 So we decided we were going to build a sustainable house.
-We have our own wind generator and we heat the house with the sun too.
-The whole idea was we've got this coming crunch and we want to learn about sustainable living and teach about it as well, by example."
+We have our own wind generator and we heat the house with the sun, too.

-"Sustainability means that you're not bringing in a whole lot of resources from outside to keep yourself going, and we're working on that.
+Kathleen: Sustainability means that you're not bringing in a whole lot of resources from outside to keep yourself going, and we're working on that.
 We've developed permaculture plantings, and the community here has wonderful herbalists and wild food cultures.
-It's amazing what we've learned about eating weeds!" -Kathleen
+It's amazing what we've learned about eating weeds!